-REVEALED: New pizza restaurant opening in Ipswich
+New pizza restaurant opening in Ipswich today

 PIZZA lovers prepare to salivate; a new pizzeria is opening in Ipswich and there are a few unique spins on this style of home-grown cooking.

-Tomorrow Jackie Dubois and David Maddern will open DJs Pizza and Takeaway on Brisbane St.
+Jackie Dubois and David Maddern will open DJs Pizza and Takeaway on Brisbane St at midday today.

 It's taken them four months to organise everything from equipment to fine tuning the menu which features a few less common creations including a nacho pizza and the 'Lambalicious'.